rthuffman/WFGY/ProblemMap/Atlas/Fixes/auto-repair/tiny-semi-auto-demo-spec-v1.md

 2. one safe early action can be selected
 3. that action can be applied in a narrow controlled way
 4. the result can be validated
-5. the workflow can end in accept, revise, rollback, or escalate
+5. the workflow can end in `accept`, `revise`, `rollback`, or `escalate`
+6. the system can explicitly say whether local Atlas-level repair is enough or whether deeper WFGY 3.0 continuation is needed

 That is enough for a first credible semi-auto repair demo.